rasputnik/mesos-centos/README.md

 Vagrant box used is [my centos7 box](https://github.com/rasputnik/centos7-packer).

+_(NB: you won't get a lot of RAM offered by the slaves.
+Mesos > 0.20.0 reserves 1Gb or half system RAM for the OS)_

 We'll need name resolution, and /etc/hosts is nice and simple.

 The [hostmanager plugin](https://github.com/smdahlen/vagrant-hostmanager)